SenseLogic/CODA/README.md

     *   choosing better method and parameter names;
     *   using local variables to store intermediate results;
     *   splitting the code of a lengthy method into smaller methods called in sequence.
+    *   keeping your functions small enough so that they can do exactly what their name says, and nothing more.

 *   Make the application **resilient** to external conditions (network failures, missing or corrupted files, etc).